 Lastly, if you’ve stored your lard for over a year past the best-by date, it’s safer to throw it out.

-When it comes to storing lard that is unopened, place it in a cool, dry area, away from any heat sources.
+When storing unopened lard, place it in a cool, dry area away from any heat sources.
 The pantry or kitchen cabinet is a great spot, provided you keep it away from the stove.

-Once you open your package of lard make sure to keep it tightly sealed.
+Once you open your lard package, keep it tightly sealed.
 Whether you keep it in its original packaging or transfer it to a new one, be sure it’s sealed tight.